luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 | NotePad++ vs Visual Studio Code | ✅                  | 0.0000  |
 | Visual Studio Code vs MS Word   | ✅                  | 0.0002  |

-We observe that all pairings of our data are statistically significant.
+We observe that all pairings of our data are statistically significant, with the P values being either 0 or close to 0.
+This indicates that there is strong evidence that the distribution of the energy data are different.

 ## Discussion
 ### Implication